 How much does a college class cost?

 First, you can look into the cost per credit hour.
 Like shopping around at different dealerships for different models, this price tag will vary, so let’s imagine the average cost of a college credit hour is $200.
-If a class is three credits, or credit hours, then the class is $600.
+If a class is three credits, or credit hours, then the class cost $600.

 While shopping based on credit hour can be helpful, it may be equally (if not more) beneficial to look at your total spend, or the cost it’ll take to complete your program, on average.

 If college is in your near future, you’re probably already looking at different schools.
-Once you’ve decided on some that you’d like to apply to, it’s likely time to file the FAFSA, which opens up on October 1 for the next academic year.
+Once you’ve decided on some that you’d like to apply to, it’s likely time to file the FAFSA®, which opens up on October 1 for the next academic year.
 This is the gateway to $150 billion in federal aid.
-By filing the FAFSA, you could potentially unlock free money for college (scholarships and grants), and the opportunity to work on campus in exchange for a paycheck you can apply toward tuition or expenses (work-study).
+By filing the FAFSA®, you could potentially unlock free money for college (scholarships and grants), and the opportunity to work on campus in exchange for a paycheck you can apply toward tuition or expenses (work-study).
 Plus, you can see if you’re eligible for subsidized or unsubsidized federal student loans.
-All of these details will be a part of the financial aid offer letters you’ll receive from the schools that have accepted you for admission.
+All these details will be a part of the financial aid offer letters you’ll receive from the schools that have accepted you for admission.

 Once you have your financial aid offer letters in hand, you can start comparing your options.
 Use a spreadsheet to understand the best financial aid offer, which will be determined by the total amount of expenses against the aid you can secure (and whether that aid is made up of mostly free money, or mostly loans).